 A Nick Clegg manifesto speech in London was the centre-piece for the launch of the Liberal Democrats election campaign in 2010.
 Nick Clegg used his speech to outline his approach to a fairer Britain.
 And the speech?
 Well, it was structurally sound.
 Not least because he used pointers and lists pretty well.

 His introduction outlined his ideas for people to achieve their own potential without over interference.
-He labeled this “fairness.”
+He labelled this “fairness.”

 His speech made use of contrasts…a favourite device.
 For instance: